jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 If you ever create additional clients for your server (a mobile app, perhaps) you'll be giving yourself a huge advantage by using GraphQL from the start.

 Oh, and prerendering also works with cells!
-At build time, Redwood will start up the GraphQL server and make requests, just as if a user was accessing the pages, rendering the result to plain HTML, ready to be loaded instantly by the browser.
+At build time, Cedar will start up the GraphQL server and make requests, just as if a user was accessing the pages, rendering the result to plain HTML, ready to be loaded instantly by the browser.

 ### Apollo Cache